French Alps bus and train map

 The Auvergne-Rhône-Alpes region is a combination of the old Rhone-Alpes and Auvergne regions.
 The main city is Lyon, but the region also includes Grenoble, most major Alpine passes (Alpe d'Huez, Galibier, and other Tour de France cols), as well as Chambery, Annecy, Meribel and other road cycling and mountain biking hotspots.
 Clermont-Ferrand is the major city on the Auvergne side, which is home to the cycling routes around the Mont-Dore volcanic area.

 If you are wanting to travel by train to these areas with a fully assembled bike, you will likely need to go via Lyon or Clermont-Ferrand on a local TER train or Intercites train as TGV fast trains on this side of France do not take fully assembled bikes.
-You can search options on the sncf site.

 It's also worth considering the Flixbus service, which takes bikes.